ToNyOyO/veeva-vault-package-maker/README.md

 - Uses the Key Message JSON files to generate a Vault CM Loader file (this will appear in the `./build` folder)

 ## And now?
-- Chuck the CSV file in the `./build` folder at the Valut CM Loader and watch it successfully get verified
+- Chuck the CSV file, found in the `./build` folder, at the Vault CM Loader and watch it successfully get verified
-- Upload your ZIP files from the `./build` folder
+- Upload your ZIP files from the `./build` folder too
 - Sit back and relax